docker/docs/docker-for-windows/troubleshoot.md

 ## Submitting diagnostics, feedback, and GitHub issues

-If you encounter problems for which you do not find solutions in this documentation, searching [Docker for Windows issues on GitHub](https://github.com/docker/for-win/issues) already filed by other users, or on the [Docker for Windows forum](https://forums.docker.com/c/docker-for-windows), we can help you troubleshoot the log data.
+If you encounter problems for which you do not find solutions in this documentation, on [Docker for Windows issues on GitHub](https://github.com/docker/for-win/issues), or the [Docker for Windows forum](https://forums.docker.com/c/docker-for-windows), we can help you troubleshoot the log data.